- The Palace of Culture, Tirana

 Optional on 11 nights itinerary

 Stray across the Albanian border to explore the wonders of neighbouring Macedonia.
 Set out by coach for Sveti Naum to discover a 1st-century lakeside monastery and take a trip on an eco boat on the spring waters of Black Drin.
 After lunch at a local restaurant travel on to the ancient town of Ohrid to explore its Roman and medieval relics, including a stunning amphitheatre and the beautiful faded frescos of Albania’s largest medieval cathedral, St Sophia.
 Here, you also visit the artisan workshop of a paper maker and watch as paper is made and printed in a traditional fashion.
-A sundowner drink in Struga completes the excursion.

 Optional on 11 nights itinerary